revilowaldow/BITC/Sessions/2024/07 28 - Session 27.md

 10 mins - 4 turns left on starry form
-1 hour - 4 turns left on
+1 hour - 4 turns left on panthers
+Of 8, 1 panther at 6 hp, 1 dead